5c077-60rd0n/binary-truffler/README.md

 - **File Path**: The path to the binary file.
 - **File Size**: The size of the binary file in bytes.
 - **Ignored**: Whether the file is ignored by `.gitignore`, `.tfignore`, or `.tfattributes`.

+### Additional Notes

+- Ensure that `tf.exe` is accessible in your system's PATH or specify the full path to `tf.exe` in the script if it is not in the default location.
+- If you are using Visual Studio Code (VSCode) exclusively, you will still need to have `tf.exe` available on your system to run the `find_binaries.ps1` script.